heenap04/solar-radiation-predictor-/README.md

 Contributing
 License
 Acknowledgements

 Installation
 To get started with the Solar Radiation Predictor, follow these steps:

 Clone the repository:

-sh
-Copy code
 git clone https://github.com/yourusername/solar-radiation-predictor.git

-Navigate to the project directory:
+Navigate to the project directory: cd solar-radiation-predictor

-sh
-Copy code
-cd solar-radiation-predictor
-Install the required dependencies:

-sh
-Copy code
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

 Usage
 To use the Solar Radiation Predictor, follow these steps:
 Prepare your dataset with the required meteorological parameters.

-Train the model using the provided training script:
+Train the model using the provided training script: python train_model.py --data_path path_to_your_dataset

-sh
-Copy code
-python train_model.py --data_path path_to_your_dataset
-Use the trained model to make predictions:
+Use the trained model to make predictions: python predict.py --model_path path_to_trained_model --input_data path_to_input_data

-sh
-Copy code
-python predict.py --model_path path_to_trained_model --input_data path_to_input_data
 The predictions will be saved or displayed as specified in the predict.py script.

 Data
 The project uses historical weather data to train the machine learning models.
 The required parameters include:
 Temperature
 Humidity
 Wind Speed